 Unearned Title IV funds must be returned within 45 days of the student’s withdrawal.
-AB will return the student’s unearned Title IV funding on his or her behalf and consider the returned funds as the student’s debt owed to AB.
+AB will return the student’s unearned Title IV funding on their behalf and consider the returned funds as the student’s debt owed to AB.

-A student is a withdraw for Title IV purposes if the student ceases attendance at any point prior to completing the payment period or period of enrollment, unless the school obtains written confirmation from the student at the time of the withdraw that he/she will attend a module that begins later in the term.
-If the school obtains this confirmation of future attendance but he/she does not return as scheduled, the student is considered to have withdrawn from the payment period or period of enrollment.
-The student’s withdraw date and a total number of calendar days in the payment or enrollment period would be the initial withdraw date.
+A student is a withdrawal for Title IV purposes if the student ceases attendance at any point prior to completing the payment period or period of enrollment, unless the school obtains written confirmation from the student at the time of the withdraw that he/she will attend a module that begins later in the term.
+If the school obtains this confirmation of future attendance, but he/she does not return as scheduled, the student is considered to have withdrawn from the payment period or period of enrollment.
+The student’s withdrawal date and a total number of calendar days in the payment or enrollment period would be the initial withdrawal date.

 Non-Title IV Funds